divishakh/ide/README.md

 4. Check browser console for errors
 5. Verify the project belongs to you

-**If buttons are not clickable:**
+**The buttons have been fixed:**
+- All buttons now use native HTML `<button>` elements instead of shadcn/ui components
+- This ensures maximum compatibility and reliability
+- Buttons should now be fully clickable

+**To test:**
 1. Open browser console (F12)
-2. Click the button and check for console messages
+2. Click "Generate View-Only Link" or "Generate Edit Link"
-3. Should see "button clicked!" and "handleGenerateLink called"
+3. You should see console messages: "button clicked!" and "handleGenerateLink called"
-4. If no messages appear, try refreshing the page
+4. Button text changes to "Generating..."
+5. Link appears after a moment
+6. Toast notification shows success

+**If still not working:**
+1. Refresh the page and try again
-5. Check if any browser extensions are blocking clicks
+2. Check if any browser extensions are blocking clicks
+3. Try in incognito/private mode
-6. See [BUTTON_CLICK_DEBUG.md](./BUTTON_CLICK_DEBUG.md) for detailed debugging
+4. See [NATIVE_BUTTON_FIX.md](./NATIVE_BUTTON_FIX.md) for detailed information

 ### Issue: "Build fails"